 Doing it in a way that’s tasteful and not intrusive to their in-app experience is advised if you wish to get positive reviews from this.

-Apple makes it easy through its App Store developer tools to respond to reviews.
+Apple makes it easy for developers to respond to reviews through its App Store developer tools.
 This is a great way to give your company some presence in the review sections and reply to questions and concerns in reviews.

 Maintaining positive and professional composure is crucial here, as your responses are essentially the face of the company.

-Ensuring your user experience is top-notch, and that your app is maintained are two ways you can do this confidently.
+Ensuring a top-notch user experience and maintaining your app are two ways to do this confidently.

 Updates